FREQUENTLY ASKED QUESTIONS

 How long does therapy last?

 For some clients, short-term treatment of a few sessions can help achieve symptom relief.
-For other clients, therapy is a longer term process that may last several months.
+For other clients, therapy is a longer term process that may last several months or longer.
 The length of treatment depends on each client’s individual needs.

 Do you treat all mental health issues?